fedora-riscv/releng/docs/source/sop_rawhide_bodhi.rst

 Robosignatory configuration
 +++++++++++++++++++++++++++

-Robosignatory configuration needs to be update to match the normal configuration of bodhi releases.
+At Bodhi activation time the Robosignatory configuration needs to be update to match the normal configuration of bodhi releases.

 ::